sinarazi/Froth_flotation_Computer_Vision/README.md

 Final project of university of Tabriz.
 An state-of-the-art project based on froth flotataion process

+# Single Shot Detector (SSD) with Residual network 50:
+An state-of-the-art computer vision based algorithms so as to detected projected shadows of the dataset (objects) appropriately.

 # Experiments:
 I annotated more than a thousand of the froth flotation dataset by ‘labelimg’, and then converted to a single file using pickle to a ‘.p’ file so as to train the whole annotated dataset easier.